Tin Ayala

 Ecuador

-The project is a series of speculative archaeological bottles placing ancient huacos in dialogue with the universe of contemporary pop culture, particularly Pokémon.
-This encounter reveals the way in which ancestral and globalised imaginaries coexist today.
-Through these hybridisations, the project interrogates colonial binarisms ; ancestral and contemporary, local and global, nature and culture ; and proposes objects as sites of tension and cultural abigarramiento.
+The project consists of a series of speculative archaeological bottles that place ancient huacos in dialogue with contemporary pop culture.
+This encounter reveals how ancestral and globalized imaginaries—often conceived as opposites—can coexist and interact.
+Through these hybridizations, the work questions colonial binarisms such as ancestral and contemporary, local and global, or nature and culture.
+The objects thus function as sites of tension and cultural abigarramiento, where heterogeneous temporalities and epistemologies overlap.

-Developed during the Fondation d’entreprise Martell residency in Cognac between November 2025 and January 2026.
+The project was developed during the Fondation d’entreprise Martell residency in Cognac between November 2025 and January 2026

 You are using an outdated browser.